Kate-Pol/Kate-Pol/README.md

 Web development using multiple tools, frameworks and libraries both in frontend and backend.
 I pay a lot of attention to detail to generate best results.
 Learning data analysis.

 Our world changing each day, so trying to be on track with the news in tech world, construction, healthy lifestyle, politic etc. About my personality – easy going and have nice sense of humor.
 Throughout my life and career improved well in technical and soft skills.
 I like fixing and creating things, can use different tools for this.

-Enjoing life and growing larger circle of great people around.
+Enjoing life...
+Each person is genius, just need to choose the correct life path...

 💻 Languages and Tools: 🛠️